 Sometimes, there is nothing more liberating than ditching your smartphone.
 Have you been thinking about trying a digital detox recently?
-Scotland is a fantastic place to try it out – spend a carefree holiday here ignoring the outside world and looking after yourself; mind, body and soul.
+Scotland is a fantastic place to try it out – spend a carefree holiday here looking after your mind, body and soul.

 Explore on foot

-Lace up your walking boots – the mountains are calling.
-A Munro is a mountain over 3000 ft; on a clear day an ascent up one of Scotland’s 282 peaks will reward you with panoramic views and a huge sense of achievement.
-It is great exercise that doesn’t cost a penny!
-Before you climb, be sure to check out mountain safety guidelines and check the forecast to make sure that conditions are agreeable.
+Lace up your walking boots – adventure is calling!
+Whether it’s on a trail, such as The Great Trossachs Path, which spans over 30-miles (48 km), covering The Trossachs National Park and Loch Lomond, or if its climbing one of Scotland’s 282 Munro’s, you can be sure that you will be rewarded with panoramic views and a huge sense of achievement.
+And why not pack a picnic for when you’ve reached your summit?
+However, before you climb any mountain, be sure to check out mountain safety guidelines and check the forecast to make sure that conditions are agreeable.

 …Or by bike

-Test your fitness levels on two wheels instead, with a long distance challenge.
-The Hebridean Way Cycling Route is a 185-mile (297km) route, crossing 10 islands in the Outer Hebrides.
+Test your fitness levels on two wheels instead, with a long-distance challenge.
+The Hebridean Way Cycling Route is a 185-mile (297 km) route, crossing 10 islands in the Outer Hebrides.
 The route travels northwards from Vatersay to the northern tip of Lewis, passing through quiet communities with strong links to the ancient Gaelic language, aeons of history, and of course, some of the most beautiful beaches you’ve ever seen.
+Cycling is also great exercise that doesn’t cost a penny!
+Why not also stay in a beautiful cottage or B&B such as Duncreggan House in Blairmore, or one of Lassintullich Lodge’ holiday cottages in Perthshire, where you can kick back in front of a log fire after a long days cycling.

-If intense cardio isn’t your cup of tea, don’t worry.
+If pacing it up a Munro isn’t your cup of tea, don’t worry.
 Why not awaken your senses with a Scottish riverside yoga retreat?
 At EcoYoga, you can recharge and unwind in a wild river bath or hot tub, and perfect your lotus position in the peaceful, beautiful landscapes of Argyll.
-Namaste.
+The We Love Retreat in Abernethy is another brilliant getaway, with cosy lodges to stay in whilst you engage in both yoga and meditation to create harmony throughout your body.

-Alternatively, splash out on an afternoon of quality ‘me’ time in a luxurious spa.
+Alternatively, head into 2021 by splashing out on an afternoon of quality ‘me’ time in a luxurious spa.
 In a secluded corner of the Scottish Borders, relax in the glamorous surroundings of Stobo Castle, where you can enjoy an Indian head massage, a nourishing sea mud therapy wrap and many other treatments.
+Or diminish all negative digital energy at The Gleneagles Hotel, in Perthshire.
+When the hotel reopens its doors again, there is a luxury spa and a two Michelin-starred restaurant for you to reward yourself with during your digital detox.

 Berry nice indeed